albertocasagrande/significativity/README.md

 # Computing Statistical Coefficient Significativity

-This project contains a site that computes Cohen's kappa, IA*, and their significativity.
+This project contains a site that computes Cohen's kappa, IA*, and their significativities.

+You can test the site [here](https://albertocasagrande.github.io/significativity/).

 ## License